The Voice of Poland season 11

 Michał Szpak and Tomson & Baron returned as coaches again.
 Also Edyta Górniak returned to the show after a five-year break for her fourth season.
 Urszula Dudziak, was the new coach in the eleventh season, who resigned from being a coach in The Voice Senior show and joined the jury panel of the eleventh season of The Voice of Poland.

-Krystian Ochman won the season, marking Michał Szpak's second and final win as a coach.
+Krystian Ochman won the season, marking Michał Szpak's second win as a coach.

 Coaches and hosts

 On August 10, 2020, it was announced that Michał Szpak, Tomson & Baron, Edyta Górniak and Urszula Dudziak would become the coaches for the eleventh season of the show.

 Małgorzata Tomaszewska replaced Marcelina Zawadzka as the show's new host, alongside returning presenters Tomasz Kammel and Maciej Musiał, and Adam Zdrójkowski.